 Pasadena is home to some of the nation's leading science, research, and design institutions.
-Greater Pasadena leads the nation’s innovation hub cities in high school graduation rates, and nearly half the region’s population has a bachelor's degree or higher – over 1.5 times the national average.
-In fact, Pasadena is home to 32 Nobel Laureates, among the highest concentrations in the world!
+Greater Pasadena leads the nation’s innovation hub cities in high school graduation rates, and 70% of the region’s population has a bachelor's degree or higher – over double the national average.
+In fact, 38 Nobel Laureates have ties to Pasadena, among the highest concentrations in the world!

 Caltech was named the "World’s Top University" according to Times Higher Education global ranking.
 ArtCenter College of Design was named the nation’s top programs in Product Design and Industrial Design by Design Intelligence, and has produced the world’s leading automotive designers for the last 40 years.

 "Community Bank was founded by entrepreneurs, so the mission of Innovate Pasadena resonates with us."Stefan Lehner, Senior Vice President, Community Bank